Ktredway0128/token-governance-dashboard/README.md

 - Admin panel is hidden from non-admin wallets
 - Network check prevents connection on wrong chain
 - Input validation prevents invalid transactions
-- Beneficiaries can only see and interact with their own schedules
+- Stake button disabled before reward period starts and when paused

 **Contract Level**
 - All role checks are enforced by the smart contract
 - The UI is a convenience layer — the contract is the source of truth
 - No transaction can bypass the contract's access control
-- Vested amount is frozen at revocation time on-chain — cannot be manipulated by the UI
+- ReentrancyGuard on all staking, unstaking, and claiming functions
+- SafeERC20 for safe token transfers

 ## EXAMPLE USE CASES

 This dashboard architecture can support many types of projects:

-- Employee token compensation plans
-- Investor token lockup agreements
+- Protocol token staking with fixed reward periods
-- Founder and advisor vesting schedules
+- Liquidity mining programs
+- Community incentive distributions
-- DAO contributor token grants
+- DAO participation rewards
-- Startup equity token systems
+- Game economy staking mechanics
+- DeFi yield programs

 ## FUTURE ENHANCEMENTS

-This dashboard serves as the second frontend layer in a larger Web3 infrastructure package.
+This dashboard serves as the fourth frontend layer in a larger Web3 infrastructure package.

 Possible upgrades include:

-- Airdrop dashboard integration
-- Active beneficiary list for admins
-- Vesting schedule completion notifications
-- Multi-wallet admin management
+- Multiple reward token support
+- Historical rewards chart
 - Mainnet deployment
+- Governance dashboard integration

 ## AUTHOR